realXtend/tundra/readme.txt

 behind it.
 Naali provides three different connection modes: OpenSim, realXtend authentication and OpenID:

 -Opensim
-Use the OpenSim connection method to connect to an OpenSim server with or without authentication, a legacy realXtend server (version 0.4 and above) without authentication.
+Use the OpenSim connection method to connect to an OpenSim server with or without authentication, or to a legacy realXtend server (version 0.4 and above) without authentication.
 If the server you are going to connect doesn't use authentication, no password is required.
 Just insert some username ([first name] [lastname]), server address and port ([address]:[port]) and click connect.
 If you are connecting to Taiga servers via